AllSpiceIO/cofactr-cogs/README.md

 # Cofactr COGS

-Generate cost of goods sold (COGS) using Cofactr.
+Generate cost of goods sold (COGS) in AllSpice Actions using Cofactr.

+This uses the Cofactr API.
+See the [Cofactr API docs](https://help.cofactr.com/en/articles/8868930-cofactr-component-cloud-api-documentation) for more information.

 ## Usage